ckeditor/ckeditor4-docs/guides/dev/package_managers/README.md

 **CKEditor 4.3.3** introduced support for two popular package managers, [Bower](http://bower.io/) and [Composer](https://getcomposer.org/).
 You can now use them to install CKEditor releases.

 <p class="tip">
-	Both package managers will install the <code>standard-all</code> CKEditor preset that includes all official CKSource plugins with only those from the Standard installation preset compiled into the <code>ckeditor.js</code> file and enabled. <a href="http://ckeditor.com/presets">See here</a> for a comparison of packages.<br>
+	Both package managers will install the <code>standard-all</code> CKEditor preset that includes all official CKSource plugins with only those from the Standard installation preset compiled into the <code>ckeditor.js</code> file and enabled. <a href="http://ckeditor.com/presets">See here</a> for a comparison of packages.<br><br>
 	Additional plugins included in the <code>standard-all</code> preset can be enabled in your configuration by using the <a href="#!/api/CKEDITOR.config-cfg-extraPlugins">config.extraPlugins</a> option.
 </p>